From Nodes to Narratives: Explaining Graph Neural Networks with LLMs and Graph Context: Experiments

 \subsection{Qualitative Evaluation}

-\textbf{Results on \cora}.
+\paragraph{Expert Assessment.} We asked experts to evaluate the explanations generated by GNNExplainer and \methodname on the \amazonprod and \cora datasets over 10 node classification tasks.
 We follow the qualitative evaluation framework provided in \cite{graphxain2025}, and refer to Appendix \ref{app:qualitative_metric} for a full description of the evaluation dimensions.
-An expert reviewed the explanations from GNNexplainer and from our method over 10 node classification explanation tasks, and the evaluation framework is developed in Appendix \ref{appendix:human_eval}.
-The results are presented in Table \ref{tab:posthoc_results}.
-We observe that our method appeared more trustworthy and convincing to our expert, which may be explained by the semantic analysis abilities of the LLM of our graph explaining method.
-Concurrently, the explanations were also less insightful, as this may have limited the LLM in its exploration of topics and application not directly limited to the subject of the research paper.
+The evaluation framework and setup are presented in Appendix \ref{appendix:human_eval}.

+As Table \ref{tab:qualitative_results} shows, \methodname's explanations on \cora were more trustworthy and convincing, likely due to the LLM component’s semantic understanding.
+However, these explanations were seen as less insightful, suggesting more limited exploration beyond the article’s main subject.
+On \amazonprod, \methodname provided more insightful explanations than GNNExplainer by capturing richer semantic links across product categories, but it was rated lower in trustworthiness and convincingness, indicating less consistency and reliability.

+Overall, our method performs better on \cora, where its explanations were viewed as more trustworthy, convincing, and communicable.
+On the more challenging \amazonprod dataset, GNNExplainer retained an edge in clarity and user confidence, suggesting that dataset complexity and semantic richness shape the relative strengths of LLM-based explanations.

-\textbf{Visualization on \amazonprodsub dataset.} Figure \ref{fig:example_amazon} illustrates a representative example of \methodname output on the Amazon dataset to emphasize the narrative quality and interpretability of the generated explanation.
-In this instance, the target (bold) node corresponds to a product (ID 7), predicted to belong to the ``Sports \& Outdoors'' category. \methodname analyzes the local neighborhood of the target node and translates the latent GNN-based representations into natural language explanations by leveraging the LLM's language generation capabilities, interleaved with soft GNN prompts.
+\paragraph{Real Example.} Figure \ref{fig:prompt-response} illustrates a prompting example of \methodname on the Amazon dataset to emphasize the narrative quality and interpretability of the generated explanation.
+In this instance, the target node corresponds to a product (ID 160), predicted to belong to the ``Sports \& Outdoors'' category. \methodname leverages latent GNN representations via soft prompts to benefit from the LLM's language-generation capabilities while accounting for the local neighborhood of the target node.

-\methodname produces node-wise rationales from the computation tree of the target node, explicitly stating for each neighbor a brief semantic summary along with a binary support judgment (YES/NO) regarding its influence on the target’s classification.
+\methodname generates node-level rationales from the target node’s computation tree, providing for each neighbor a binary support judgment (YES/NO) indicating whether it supports the target’s classification.
+Also, it provides a general summary that highlights common patterns across the target’s context, helping to explain the model’s prediction.